dickoa/robotoolbox/README.md

 submit an issue, if you want to have `labels` for `select_multiple`.

 `robotoolbox` uses the `Kobotoolbox` API v2.
-Using the API, if you don’t own the project, [it is not possible to access all versions of the form used to collect the data](https://github.com/kobotoolbox/kpi/issues/1164).
+Using the API, if you don’t own the project, [it is not currently possible to access all versions of the form used to collect the data](https://github.com/kobotoolbox/kpi/issues/1164).
 You can just access the latest version of the form.
 It has an impact on how `robotoolbox` can map the raw data and the information from the